National Union of Women's Suffrage Societies: Political bias

-Up to July 17, 1912 the NUWSS was not allied with any party, but campaigned in support of individual election candidates who supported votes for women.
+Up to 17 July 1912 the NUWSS was not allied with any party, but campaigned in support of individual election candidates who supported votes for women.
 In parliament, the Conciliation Bill of 1911 helped to change this position.
 The bill had majority support but was frustrated by insufficient time being given to pass it.
 The Liberal government relied on the nationalist Irish Parliamentary Party for a majority and was insistent that time was given instead to the passage of another Irish Home Rule bill and the Unionist Speaker, Sir James Lowther, opposed votes for women.
 Consequently, it did not become law.

 Labour from 1903 was tied into an alliance with the Liberals and its leadership was divided on the issue of female emancipation.
 However, the 1913 party conference agreed to oppose any franchise bill that did not include extension of the franchise for women after a suffragist campaign in the north west of England effectively changed party opinion.
 The party consistently supported women's suffrage in the years before the war.

 Fawcett, a Liberal, became infuriated with that party's delaying tactics and helped Labour candidates against Liberals at election time.
 In 1912 the NUWSS established the Election Fighting Fund committee (EFF) headed by Catherine Marshall.
 The committee backed Labour and in 1913–14 the EFF intervened in four by-elections and although Labour won none, the Liberals lost two.

 The NUWSS, by allying itself with Labour, attempted to put pressure on the Liberals, because the Liberals' political future depended on Labour remaining weak.

 NUWSS during World War I

 The NUWSS was split between the majority that supported war and the minority that opposed it.
+Fawcett resisted attempts by internationalist members to use the NUWSS to stop the war and tried to avoid fragmentation in the organisation.

+In April 1915, Aletta Jacobs, a suffragist in the Netherlands, invited suffrage members from around the world to an International Congress of Women in The Hague.
+This caused some members, such as Catherine Marshall, Agnes Maude Royden and journal editor Helen Swanwick, to resign from the NUWSS.

-During the war. the group set up an employment register so that the jobs of those who were serving could be filled.
+During the war, the NUWSS focused on relief work rather than prioritising campaigning for enfranchisement whilst votes for women was not on the political agenda.
+It set up an employment register so that the jobs of those who were serving could be filled.
 The NUWSS financed women's hospital units, employing only female doctors and nurses, which served during World War I in France, such as the Scottish Women's Hospitals for Foreign Service (SWH).

 The NUWSS supported the women's suffrage bill agreed by a Speaker's Conference even though it did not grant the equal suffrage for which the organisation had campaigned.